hsk81/yeoman-generator-dizmo/README.md

 npm run watch
 ```

-Or you can simply drop a library into the `src/lib/` sub-directory and reference it accordingly via a corresponding `<script>` tag in the `index.html` markup.
+Or you can simply drop a library into the `src/lib/` sub-directory and reference it via a corresponding `<script>` tag in the `index.html` markup.

 ## Troubleshooting/FAQ